1–2 spots available for Q2 · Claim yours

 For Laravel work specifically, I tend to own four things end to end:

-- Architecture decisions, including when to leave Laravel for a separate service.
+• Architecture decisions, including when to leave Laravel for a separate service.

-- Critical path code, like payments, queues, and anything touching money or compliance.
+• Critical-path code, like payments, queues, and anything touching money or compliance.

-- Handoff, so your next hire does not spend a month reverse-engineering the codebase.
+• Handoff, so your next hire does not spend a month reverse-engineering the codebase.

 When a Laravel developer is not what you need

 A surprising number of founders ask me for a Laravel developer when the real problem is upstream.
-The backend is slow because the query patterns are wrong, yes, but the deeper problem is that no one owns the architecture.
+The backend is slow because the query patterns are wrong, yes, but the deeper issue is that no one owns the architecture.
 Hiring another pair of hands will not fix that.

 FAQ